emrgnt-cmplxty/automata/automata/docs/core/agent/task/automata_task_registry.rst

-``AutomataTaskRegistry`` is a class responsible for managing tasks in Automata by storing and retrieving tasks in a given task database (``AutomataTaskDatabase``).
+``AutomataTaskRegistry`` is a class responsible for managing tasks in Automata by storing and retrieving tasks in a given task database (``AutomataAgentTaskDatabase``).
 It provides methods that allow clients to fetch tasks by ID, get all tasks, register new tasks, and update existing tasks.
-AutomataTaskRegistry uses the AutomataTaskDatabase to perform CRUD operations on tasks, ensuring proper interactions with the underlying task storage.
+AutomataTaskRegistry uses the AutomataAgentTaskDatabase to perform CRUD operations on tasks, ensuring proper interactions with the underlying task storage.